When to use a double-page

 Lots of photos

 This is an obvious reason.
-On a single page, you can only include a limited number of photos unless you want to size them down a lot, in which case, they are not displayed at their best.
+On a single page, you can only include a limited number of photos unless you want to size them down a lot.
+In that case, they are not displayed at their best.
 Whether you have lots of photos of a particular event, a specific location or individual people, a double page offers you the space to showcase them.

 Layout by Cassel